xfoa/spud/docs/encryption.md

 ## Threat model

+The encryption implementation is not intended as complete, military grade, state-secret-level protection, but to mitigate most common attack scenarios in a latency efficient manner.
+The encryption layer protects against:

 * **Passive attacker on the LAN** (packet sniffing): encryption hides key names, mouse deltas, and timing of input events.
 * **Active attacker** (packet injection / replay): authenticated encryption